Rainbow-Dreamer/image_to_midi/README.md

  * image_height_ratio: the height resize ratio of the image.
 The default value is 1

- You can change these parameters by updating the values of the corresponding key of `config_dict`.
+ You can change these parameters by updating the values of the corresponding keys of `config_dict`.
 For example,
  ```python
  im.config_dict['resize_ratio'] = 2
  ```